-- Pain in the jaw, ears or face.
+- Pain in the jaw, ears or face

-- Pain or tension in neck or shoulders.
+- Pain or tension in neck or shoulders

-- Constant headaches.
+- Constant headaches

-- Teeth grinding.
+- Teeth grinding

 Since both conditions have very similar symptoms and are often related, it is important to see a dentist who is trained in all aspects of TMJ disorder if you suffer from any of the TMD symptoms.

-BOTOX TREATMENT FOR TMJ AND BRUXISM
+BOTOX Treatment for TMJ AND Bruxism

 Dental problems from bruxism include loss of tooth enamel, increased tooth sensitivity, and flattening and/or chipping of the teeth.
 Bruxism sufferers who grind and clench their teeth while sleeping frequently wake up with a sore jaw.
 Hypertrophy of the masseter muscle, which may lead to the appearance of a severe square jaw, is another side effect of bruxism.

 Although dental devices can successfully protect teeth from damage at night for bruxism sufferers, they are ineffective in stopping the painful side effects of teeth grinding.
-Also, the level of compliance with devices, such as night guards, is extremely low.
-So these devices are worthless if not being used.
+Also, the level of compliance with devices, such as night guards, is extremely low, and these devices are worthless if not being used.

 By injecting small doses of botulinum toxin directly into the masseter muscle (the large muscle that moves the jaw), the muscle is weakened enough to stop involuntary grinding of the teeth and clenching of the jaw.
 This significantly relaxes the muscle and reduces the wear and tear on the teeth due to grinding.
 Damage to the TMJ (temporomandibular joint) and headaches should be reduced or eliminated as well.
-Voluntary movements, such as chewing and facial expressions, are not effected at all by Botox.
+Voluntary movements, such as chewing and facial expressions, are not affected at all by BOTOX.

 Although botulinum toxin injections are not a cure for bruxism, they can effectively control the uncomfortable symptoms better than a night guard for some patients.
 Botulinum toxin used for treating bruxism typically lasts for three to four months.

 This is good in two ways.
-First, it helps reduce or stop the deleterious habits to prevent damage.
+First, it helps reduce or stop deleterious habits to prevent damage.
 Secondly, the muscle atrophies or shrinks.
-This has benefit in that as the botox wears off, the muscle is weaker and smaller making it incapable of producing as much damage.
+This has benefit in that as the BOTOX wears off, the muscle is weaker and smaller, making it incapable of producing as much damage.
 It also, often, allows the time between injections to be extended.
 So if someone begins getting injections every three months, they can start spreading the time out to every 4 to 5 to 6 months, eventually.

-Most everyone asks for Botox.
-Botox is just one of the drugs used for neuromodulation.
+Most everyone asks for BOTOX.
+BOTOX is just one of the drugs used for neuromodulation.
 It is owned by Allergan and was the first on the market in the USA approved for cosmetic applications.
 Today, there are multiple drugs approved.
 Some of the major brands approved in the US are:

-Botox by Allergan
+- BOTOX® by Allergan

-Dysport by Galderma
+- Dysport® by Galderma

-Xeomin by Merz
+- Xeomin® by Merz

-Jeuveau by Evolus
+- Jeuveau® by Evolus

 Each is differentiated by what surface protein it has or lack of a surface protein.
 They all have extremely similar results.
-Some begin working slightly faster than another on certain people.
+Some begin working slightly faster than others on certain people.
 However, the effects are all the same, and the duration of the effects is also very similar in all of the different products.

 Comments are closed.